July 1, 2019 - We did it! We took the message of Jordan Hunt's outrageously lenient sentence to the streets of Toronto.

 Hunt is a perfect surname for him because he likes to hunt down women who he disagrees with on the abortion file.

-He likes to push women into a live lane of traffic.
+He likes to push women into traffic.

-But what’s worse is that this self-righteous bully likes to portray himself as the victim.
+But what's almost worse is that this self-righteous bully likes to portray himself as the victim!
 Did you notice how right after he kicked Marie Claire Bissonnette in the torso, he cried out: “I meant to hit your phone!
 I meant to hit your phone.”
 As if that is an OK thing to do.
 But it adds to the Jordan Hunt narrative that he is so hard done by; that the only reason he acts out violently is due to being triggered by those despicable pro-life protestors!

-Anyway, Jordan Hunt finally had his day in court, charged with multiple counts of mischief and assault.
+Jordan Hunt finally had his day in court, charged with multiple counts of mischief and assault.
 You just saw what he’s like and how he acts.
-You saw how unapologetic he is for his odious actions.
+You saw how unapologetic he is for his actions.
 And it was all caught on video.

 But get this: in a courtroom that was completely devoid of any media except for the Rebel, Justice Michael Block delivered a verdict that left my jaw resting on the linoleum: namely, Hunt was merely given eight months probation and was ordered to stay 100 metres away from any future pro-life rallies.

 Little wonder Hunt couldn’t contain his laughter after being sentenced; even before the court was adjourned, Hunt was giggling away with his lawyer right in the front row.

 Keep in mind Hunt acting violently was not a one-off occasion.
 We know that Hunt on at least two separate occasions at two different locations physically attacked women just because they had the temerity to publicly display a pro-life sentiment?
 Really?